codingsoo/REST_Go/README.md

 ### Requirements

 We used Google Cloud e2-standard-4 machines running Ubuntu 20.04 for this project, but any platform with the requirements below would work.
-The setup script is provided for Google Cloud e2-standard-4 (Ubuntu 20.04).
+The setup script is tested in Google Cloud e2-standard-4 (Ubuntu 20.04).

-- Hardware: You need at least 12GB of RAM.
-- Software: Java8, Java11, Git, Sudo, Wget, zip, unzip, MVN, Gradle, Python3.8-pip, Virtualenv, NodeJS v10.19, and Docker 20.10.
+- Requirements: Java8, Java11, Git, Sudo, Wget, zip, unzip, MVN, Gradle, Python3.8-pip, Virtualenv, NodeJS v10.19, and Docker 20.10.

 ### Setup

-You can manually set up the environment, but if you use the same environment with us, you can simply type the command below
+You can manually set up the requirements, but if you are using the same environment with us, you can simply type the command below

 ```
 cd REST-Go # Go to the root directory